Amjad Abu Alala

-Amjad Abu Alala (أمجد أبو العلا, born in Dubai) is a Sudanese film director, screenwriter and producer, who was born and lives in the United Arab Emirates.
-He became internationally known for his first feature film You Will Die at Twenty in 2019.
-This film was the first entry ever to be submitted from Sudan for the Academy Awards in the 'Best International Film' category, but was not selected in the final stage.
-His film has won, however, awards at international film festivals and has been shown internationally.
+Amjad Abu Alala (أمجد أبو العلا, born in Dubai) is a Sudanese filmmaker and producer, who was born and lives in the United Arab Emirates.
+He is most known for his debut feature film You Will Die at Twenty (2019), which won the Lion of the Future for Best First Film at the 76th Venice International Film Festival.

-Life and career
+Early life

-Abu Alala was born in the United Arab Emirates to Sudanese parents and grew up in Dubai.
-He studied media and communication science at Emirates University and then made his first documentaries for several Arab and Western TV stations.
-He has also directed four short films until 2019.
+Abu Alala was born and raised in the United Arab Emirates to Sudanese parents who came from Wad Madani in central Sudan.
+He studied media and communication science at Emirates University before starting his career as a filmmaker making documentaries for Arab and Western TV stations.
+During this time, he also directed four short films.